asadulsameerbd/Scholarship-Management-Web-App/readme.md

 # 🎓 Scholarship Management System

 A full-stack web application designed to simplify scholarship discovery, application, and management.
-This platform supports multiple user roles including Students, Moderators, and Admins.
+This platform supports multiple user roles including Students, Moderators, and Admins.This website is fully Responsive for Desktop, Teblet and Mobile Users.

 #Website Live Link : https://assignment-nine-f1bfd.web.app/